ymgenesis/sshsetup/README.md

 # sshsetup

-An interactive Linux/UNIX bash script that presents the following options:
+An interactive Linux/UNIX bash script that attempts to streamline the setup of SSH connections on new systems.
+It executes as a 'simple' interactive terminal at prompt-level, or as a pretty whiptail menu (if it's installed on your system.
+If not, it will execute the 'simple' version).

+Note: Whiptail should be installed by default on Debian systems.
+You can also install it using `sudo apt-get install whiptail`.

+The following options are presented to the user in both 'simple' and whiptail versions:

 1. Install/Update openssh-server (Linux apt-get)
 2. Configure remote host variables